Are you an unemployed self-identifying woman?

 Class 1 MELT Program (150+ hrs) - $15,400

 Daytime, evening and weekend availability is required in order to complete this 8-12 week program and students can expect to attend various activities 3-5 days per week.
+To discuss start dates, please LiveChat or call us at 604-856-0115.

 - To qualify for an ICBC class 1 road test, all training sessions as well as 14 practical and 3 written assessments, must be successfully completed within one year.